ropensci/roweb3/content/blog/2026-08-28-news-august-2026/index.md

 ### Champions Program update

 Our Champions are making great progress! 🌟 They've now completed the training on good open source software development practices, package development, and peer review, and are moving on to explore community building and communications.
-Meanwhile, mentoring is underway, with monthly meetings helping Champions move their projects forward.
+Meanwhile, mentoring is underway with monthly meetings helping Champions move their projects forward.
 We're already starting to see some exciting results: first versions of packages are taking shape, and some Champions will soon be sharing their work at LatinR!
 Stay tuned for more updates as their projects continue to grow! 🚀

 ### R-Universe updates

-:muscle: R-universe has started building and checking packages for Windows ARM64.
+:muscle: R-Universe has started building and checking packages for Windows ARM64.
 Read more in our [tech note](/blog/2026/08/06/r-universe-winarm/).

-:dna: R-universe is now part of the infrastructure of the [Bioconductor submission process](https://blog.bioconductor.org/posts/2026-06-15-new-submission-process-with-Runiverse/).
+:dna: R-Universe is now part of the infrastructure of the [Bioconductor submission process](https://blog.bioconductor.org/posts/2026-06-15-new-submission-process-with-Runiverse/).

 ## We're still celebrating our 15th anniversary! 🎉